Taliidanabilah/bank_churn_rate_analysis/README.md

 ## Conclusion:

-In conclusion, based on the data analysis conducted, several key points have been identified to inform the next car sales strategy:
+In conclusion, based on the data analysis conducted, several key points have been identified to inform the next period strategy:

 1. From data that we've been analyze we can see that female has contributed most number of churn rate.
 Despite being a minority in the overall customer base, female customers have a higher churn rate compared to male customers.
 The data shows that 1139 out of 4542 (25.06%) female customers churned, whereas only 898 out of 5454 (16.45%) male customers churned.
 This suggests that female customers may be more likely to churn compared to male customers, indicating a potential need for targeted retention efforts within this demographic.